 The point is that most of what’s been discussed as news from the recent torture report, and certainly all of the fundamental moral points — has been known — or, more accurately, knowable for years.
 For the past several years, the U.S. establishment has been repeatedly “banning” torture.
 It has also been repeatedly discovering the same evidence of torture, over and over again.
 Leading torturers have gone on television to swear they’d do it all again, while radical activist groups have demanded “investigations.”

 The point is that at some point “truth and reconciliation” is lies and reconciliation — the lies of pretending that the truth needed to be unearthed, that it was hidden for a time, that the crimes weren’t committed in the broad daylight of television spotlights on a sweaty old man assuring us he was about to start working on the dark side.

-Illustrated at right, from the iNakba app, are villages that were destroyed in 1948 to create Israel.
+Illustrated above, from the iNakba app, are villages that were destroyed in 1948 to create Israel.
 Generations of Israelis have grown up not knowing, not wanting to know, pretending not to know, and knowing without confronting the Catastrophe.
 Israelis are discovering what happened, unburying the hidden truth, filming aging participants’ distorted confessions, and hunting out the outlines of disappeared villages on GoogleEarth.

 But what if the truth was always marching naked down the street with trumpets sounding?

 In May 1949, Yizhar Smilansky published Khirbet Khizeh, a fictional account of the destruction of a fictional village much like many real ones.
 Smilansky knew or hoped that he was ahead of his time, so much so that he began the tale by framing it as a recollection from the distant future.
 The narrator, like the reader, was known by the author to be unable to see for years to come.

 What would keep the book alive until that distant day?